 Poplar Bluff in Butler County, Missouri — The American Midwest (Upper Plains)

 Location.
-36° 45.385′ N, 90° 23.463′ W. Marker is in Poplar Bluff, Missouri, in Butler County.
-Marker is at the intersection of East Pine Street (U.S. 60) and North 2nd Street, on the right when traveling east on East Pine Street.
+36° 45.379′ N, 90° 23.563′ W. Marker is in Poplar Bluff, Missouri, in Butler County.
+Marker is at the intersection of Main Street and Vine Street on Main Street.
+Located on the southwest corner of the County Courthouse.
 Touch for map.
-Located in the county courthouse parking lot, near the bluff over the Black River.
 Marker is in this post office area: Poplar Bluff MO 63901, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 5 other markers are within walking distance of this marker.
 Pvt.
-Billie Gene Kanell (about 500 feet away, measured in a direct line); Poplar Bluff (about 500 feet away); Historic Brick Streets (about 600 feet away); First Presbyterian Church USA (about 700 feet away); Original Town Poplar Bluff (approx. half a mile away).
+Billie Gene Kanell (within shouting distance of this marker); a different marker also named Poplar Bluff (about 500 feet away, measured in a direct line); Historic Brick Streets (about 600 feet away); First Presbyterian Church USA (about 600 feet away); Original Town Poplar Bluff (approx. 0.4 miles away).

 Also see . . .
-Poplar Bluff.
-Wikipedia entry for the city.
+Poplar Bluff History.
 (Submitted on September 24, 2010, by Craig Swain of Leesburg, Virginia.)